Looking to get some currency exchange for your next travel?

 Some cryptocurrency exchanges like Canada’s Quadriga enable citizens to purchase crypto through bank wire or electronic funds transfer.
 You also need to have your identity verified for creating an account which can take 1 to 2 weeks.

-If you are looking to buy Bitcoins, you can also use Bitcoin ATMs spread across various Canadian cities.
+If you are looking to buy Bitcoins, you can also use Bitcoin ATMs spread across various Canadian cities, and especially the bitcoin ATM Toronto.
 You can deposit cash and get Bitcoins in exchange but the charges are higher than traditional exchanges.

 After you have purchased your cryptocurrency, it’s better to transfer it to a digital wallet by downloading the app.
 The wallet facilitates digital transaction while the cryptocurrency is stored on the blockchain.